1930 Marlton Pike E, Suite H-42 Cherry Hill, NJ 08003

 As some patients get nausea or vomiting from ketamine, we ask that you do not eat food for 4 hours or drink liquids for 2 hours prior to your first infusion.
 This may be adjusted for future infusions once we have evaluated your response.

 No. ketamine is absorbed very differently and unreliably when taken orally, nasally or intramuscularly.
 IV ketamine infusions have been shown to be far superior than other routes of administration.
+Infusions also give us a lot more control over your experience and it can be paused or adjusted at any time.

 Call or email us for a free phone or office consultation.
 For depression, ketamine is used for people who have failed to respond to traditional medications and treatments.
 It is also effective for rapid relief of depression and suicidal ideation for those individuals who cannot safely wait the many weeks or months that it takes traditional antidepressants to work.
 In addition, many patients cannot tolerate the troubling side effects of traditional medications such as weight gain, sexual dysfunction, emotional blunting, fatigue and insomnia.